thuynnguyen/hello-world/README.md

 # hello-world
-For hello-world tutorial
+My name is Thuy and I'm learning how to use GitHub.
-"My name is Thuy and I'm learning how to use GitHub." -Thuy "Hello Thuy." - Everyone else
+Adding to this tutorial to learn how version control works in git.